-All students who have been identified through the Statement or EHCP as in need of speech and language therapy will be on the caseload of our school SALT.
-Speech and language therapy is delivered on an individual basis, in small groups.
+All CYP who have been identified through their EHCP in need of speech and language therapy will be on the caseload of our school SALT.
+Speech and language therapy is delivered on an individual basis or in small groups.
 Sometimes this therapy will not be delivered directly to the student, rather the SALT will work to train staff who will support the student.
 Speech and Language therapy is monitored and evaluated through the IEP.

-Pastoral/Positive Behaviour Support
+Positive Behaviour Support

-Social and emotional support is also overseen by our Assistant Principals for Wellbeing, who support students and families in developing behaviours for learning, strategies for managing feelings and emotions and celebrating success.
-The Assistant Principals for Wellbeing are trained in functional analysis and positive behaviour support.
-Support is provided in response to behaviour monitoring, and referral from staff and/or home.
-Programmes are bespoke to student need, but will be measured against smart targets as part of the IEP.
+Social and emotional support is overseen by our Assistant Principal for Pastoral Support with our Strategic Lead for Behaviour. who support CYP and families in developing positive attitudes to learning, strategies for managing feelings and emotions and celebrating success.
+The Assistant Principal for SEND is a qualified SENCo and as such advises the leadership team and colleagues regarding adjustments and support for improving behavior and associated mental health challenges.
+Support is provided in response to incident monitoring, and referral from staff and/or home.
+Programmes are

+Discovery Academy SEND Policy Adopted by Trust Board: July 2015 Last review: March 23 Next review: March 24 bespoke to student need, but will be measured against smart targets as part of the IEP.

-ASC Support
+ASC/Autism Support

-All employees are trained to support young people with ASC.
-We employ an Assistant Principal/lead teacher who has oversight of provision for learners with ASC and who has higher level ASC qualifications.
-Students are supported with whole school teaching strategies, as well as specific resources and programming such to support sensory and social needs.
+All employees are trained to support young people with ASC (also known as Autistic).
+CYP are supported with whole school teaching strategies, as well as specific resources and programming such to support sensory and social needs.